Modern Foreign Languages

 Intent, Implementation, Impact

-Our MFL curriculum has been designed to progressively develop skills in German.
-We are currently using Language Nut to deliver our German lessons.
+Our MFL curriculum has been designed to progressively develop skills using Curious Linguists to deliver our lessons.
 These ensure children acquire a bank of vocabulary organized around topics.
 They ensure development is progressive as they build on previous knowledge from units already studied.

 KS1 children are introduced to MFL through exploring other languages informally when studying another country.

-Teachers assess German throughout lessons using ‘assessment through learning’.
+Teachers assess throughout lessons using ‘assessment through learning’.
 This helps teachers plan for future lessons.